adri-standard/adri/SECURITY.md

 # Security Policy

+## Disclaimer

+This security policy is provided for informational purposes only and does not create any legal obligations, warranties, or guarantees.
+This open source software is provided "AS IS" without warranty of any kind.
+Please refer to the LICENSE file for complete terms and liability limitations.

 ## Supported Versions

-We release patches for security vulnerabilities.
-Which versions are eligible for receiving such patches depends on the CVSS v3.0 Rating:
+We make best efforts to release patches for security vulnerabilities when resources permit.
+Which versions may receive patches depends on the CVSS v3.0 Rating and maintainer availability:

 | Version | Supported          |
 | ------- | ------------------ |